 We will conclude by speculating how homeownership, conspicuous consumption, and the rise of the "ownership society" have contributed to the free time problems.
 As a counter-movement critical of the limitations of contemporary community and conventional ownership restrictions, cohousing offers purposive social interaction.
 We will also discuss the rise of collaborative consumption and its influence on free time, as well as other intentional communities that seek alternative housing and household arrangements.
 We will also review critical perspectives on these movements.

-Prerequisite to take this course: 1.0 SOC FCE at the 300+ level
+Prereqs for take this course: 1.0 SOC FCE at the 300+ level.
+Students without this requirement will be removed at any time discovered and without notice.

 Evaluation